aboczek/Portfolio-Website/README.md

     - As a user, I want to be able to land on main page.
     - As a user, I want to be able to navigate to About page.
     - As a user, I want to be able to navigate to Projects page.
-    - As a user, I want to be able to navigate to Contact page.
     - As a user, I want to navigate through website easily.
     - As a user, I want to see projects done by the developer.
-    - As a user, I want to be able to open link with projects on GitHub.
     - As a user, I want to be able to visit developer's GitHub.
     - As a user, I want to be able to download CV from Developer.
     - As a user, I want to see where Developer is located.